Leafwing-Studios/Emergence/design/src/high-level/game-thesis.md

   - pheromones: spent manually by the player to temporarily and locally enhance
   - upgrades: done via guided evolution, affecting all organisms of that strain
   - enhancements: pheromones can be produced and applied automatically via workers
+- **Multiple transportation options**
+  - Many species, and species variants
+- **Cyclic production pathways**
+  - Core mechanic
+- **Byproducts**
+  - Core mechanic
+- **Pollution**
+  - thematically essential
+  - needs much richer (and more plausible) model of pollution
+  - effects should be varied and depend on intensity of pollution
+  - polluting should be easier than dealing with waste products properly
+  - pollution can serve as yet-another important driver of temporal variation, as it builds up and must be dealt with
+  - several kinds:
+    - solid waste
+    - water pollution
+    - soil pollution
+- **Stochastic outputs**
+  - Inherent in advanced tech
+- **Degrading products**
+  - Organic materials only
+  - Most food
+- **Hazardous goods**
+  - Combat-focused items
+  - Advanced tech
+- **Environmental process bounds**
+  - inherent to using living organisms as assemblers (and workers)

 ### Supplementary Mechanics